Statistical Guarantees in the Search for Less Discriminatory Algorithms

 In support of their argument is the empirical finding that models optimized for accuracy can vary substantially with respect to other performance measures (like {disparate impact}), \textit{even if the training procedure used is exactly the same} \citep{marx_predictive_2020,d2022underspecification,rudin2024amazing,black2022model}.
 This is because training processes are almost always non-deterministic; the subset of data used to train a model, the batch ordering in stochastic gradient descent, the set of features included as inputs, and any number of other aspects of a training algorithm are random.
 A firm might thus hope to sample a large set of models with comparable predictive performance and select the one with minimal disparate impact.

-Scholars, advocates, and regulators have argued that firms are well-positioned to search for LDAs because they oversee model training \citep{black2024less,FinRegLab_2023_ExplainabilityFairness,blower_cfpb_2023}.
+Scholars, advocates, and regulators have argued that firms are well-positioned to search for LDAs because they oversee model training \citep{black_less_2024,FinRegLab_2023_ExplainabilityFairness,blower_cfpb_2023}.
 They have further argued that firms ought to take certain minimal steps to perform such searches, given that reductions in discrimination are sometimes achievable ``for free'' (i.e., without sacrificing accuracy) \citep{islam_can_2021,rodolfa_empirical_2021}.
-Others, however, have been more skeptical of the promise of LDAs, questioning whether they can really yield meaningful reductions in disparate impact and raising concerns about the lengths to which a firm must go to demonstrate a good-faith effort \citep{fools-gold-ii,scherer2019applying}.
-As one financial services blog put it: ``no constraints or limits on this search have been proposed --- and it is unclear how much resources, time, and effort are expected in searching for these potential LDAs'' \citep{PaceAnalytics2022_SixUnansweredFairLendingQuestions}.

-At the heart of this debate is the sense that a search for LDAs could potentially go on forever, given that additional searching might uncover an even less discriminatory alternative than what has been discovered already.
-Many modern machine learning optimization problems involve rich infinite function classes and are highly non-convex, so it is often unreasonable to hope for global optima.
+Others have been skeptical of the promise of LDAs, questioning whether they can really yield meaningful reductions in disparate impact and raising concerns about the lengths to which a firm must go to demonstrate a good-faith effort \citep{fools-gold-ii,scherer2019applying}.
+At the heart of this skepticism is the sense that a search for LDAs could potentially go on forever, given that additional searching might uncover an even less discriminatory alternative than what has been discovered already.
+Many modern machine learning optimization problems involve rich, infinite function classes and are highly non-convex, so it is often unreasonable to hope for global optima.
 (In some simpler machine learning methods or settings, however, it may be possible to find the \textit{least} discriminatory alternative \citep{gillis_operationalizing_2024}.)
-Given this uncertainty, how can firms ever establish that they have performed a sufficient search for an LDA?
-In this paper, we develop a procedure for answering this question.
+As one financial services blog put it: ``no constraints or limits on this search have been proposed --- and it is unclear how much resources, time, and effort are expected in searching for these potential LDAs'' \citep{PaceAnalytics2022_SixUnansweredFairLendingQuestions}.